Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “No they won’t,” Terra panted, her eyes glinting dangerously.
 “She told me we’re wanted alive.
 So bluff away.”

-The Elephante smiled again, revealing a complement of rotting teeth past his trunk.
-“Yer wanted alive and unharmed,” he said, unsheathing his scimitar and holding the blade to Pharazon’s throat.
+The Elephante smiled again, revealing a row of rotting teeth past his trunk.
+“Yer wanted alive and unharmed,” he said, unsheathing his scimitar.
 “Our client just wants yer Neopet alive.”

 Terra’s nostrils flared and she scowled in frustration.
 That was a bluff she wasn’t willing to press.
 She sighed, her shoulders sagging, and locked eyes with a wilted-looking Pharazon who seemed to be unable to do anything but panic and cower.
 Slowly, Terra let go of the Nimmo’s wrist, dropped the cutlass, and stood, hands up in a gesture of surrender.